Kantara’s Identity Assurance Framework: Revision and New Trust Marks

 Revising the Trust Framework Operations Program Controlling Documents

 At the heart of Kantara’s Trust Framework Operations Program are the Identity Assurance Framework IAF Controlling Documents.
-They comprise Service Assessment Criteria (SACs) for the Schemes that Kantara curates and governs (the Identity Assurance Working Group are developing SACs for 800-63-3).
-The Assurance Review Board – Kantara’s governing body for the Program – is merging IAF 1300 Assurance Assessment Scheme (AAS) and IAF 1800 Rules governing Assurance Assessments (RAA) into a new all-encompassing IAF-1340 Service Approval Handbook for both assessors and service providers.
-The Handbook defines the types of Assessments required within the AAS and establishes rules governing how they are to be performed and how the status of both service Approvals and Assessor Accreditations are managed and published.
-The Handbook also describes the processes to apply for service Approvals, to have assessments performed, to maintain those Approvals, and how Approvals may be terminated or revoked.
+They comprise Service Assessment Criteria (SACs) for the Schemes that Kantara curates and governs.
+The Assurance Review Board – Kantara’s governing body for the Program – has merged IAF 1300 Assurance Assessment Scheme (AAS) and IAF 1800 Rules governing Assurance Assessments (RAA) into a new all-encompassing IAF-1340 Service Approval Handbook.
+This document describes the ARB’s Policy for handling applications for Approval of various services operated by Kantara Members, and assessed against specific selections of available Kantara Service Assessment Criteria (SAC).
+It defines the obligations upon Applicant and Approval-holding CSPs, the ARB and its Secretariat, and Accredited Assessors, with regard to the Approval assessment and application processes.
 These continual cycles of maintenance and improvement ensures that Kantara’s Trust Framework Operations Program retains its integrity and continually builds its international credibility.